 Again, most people might call any piece of content an “asset.”
 Of course, it’s no surprise with the prevalence of digital asset management platforms (DAMs).
 “Digital element platform” just doesn’t have the same ring, does it?
 But please remember that an asset has perceived value on its own.
 The easiest distinction to remember: You promote assets, not elements.

-Common questions about the content level paradigm:
+FAQs about the content level paradigm

 Do content levels equate with content value?